TayLuo/Nagios-Deployment-Guide/README.md

 5. Verify NFS Server installation

-   Enter the following command to verify the installation of NFS, port 2049 listening state, check if there is anything shared out:
+   Enter the following command to verify the installation of NFS, port 2049 listening state, check if there is anything shared out.
+I will not provide screenshot on this step.:

    		dkpg -l | grep -i nfs